 Sandy, sweeping beaches.
 Old, haunted cities.
 Lots & lots of seafood.
-Florida is nicknamed the Sunshine State, with an average of 237 sunny days a year.
-It’s truly the land of a million sandy beaches, theme parks, and a whole lot of things to do.
-And it’s one of the best places for a mini-vacation with so many truly unique weekend getaways in Florida!
+Florida is the land of sandy beaches, theme parks, everglades, and a whole lot of things to do.
+And with a ton of unexpected weekend getaways in Florida, it’s the perfect place to explore!

 As someone who grew up going to Florida almost every year, I’ve spent many a lazy hour in the Sunshine State traversing beaches, lakes, swamps, and tourist attractions that fall under the branch of a certain kind of Florida-flavored kitsch.